-Mobile phone users in Bangladesh are bracing for increased costs as the government plans to raise the supplementary duty on mobile services from 20% to 23%.
-This will result in a total tax deduction of 56.30% on mobile recharges.
-For every 100 Taka recharge, users will only get 43.70 Taka to use, with 56.30 Taka deducted for taxes and fees.
+Bangladesh mobile phone users are prepared to spend more as the government is set to increase the supplementary duty on mobile services from 20 percent to 23 percent.
+This means mobile recharges will attract an overall tax deduction of 56.30%.
+Out of a 100 Taka recharge, users will receive only 43.70 Taka to spend, while 56.30 Taka will be deducted as taxes and fees.

 The decision has drawn criticism from users and consumer groups.
 Social media discussions highlight frustration over the growing financial burden, particularly for students and low-income groups.
 Rising costs are making it harder for many to afford essential connectivity.